 This post may contain affiliate links.
 Please read my disclosure policy for more info.

-3 Lessons from the prayers of Moses!
+In this article we will dive into 3 lessons from the prayers of Moses!
 We will look at Moses’ prayer life and how we can grow in our own personal prayer life.
+So, let’s grab our Bibles and get started…

 Then you have others that share so many of their personal and corporate prayers, like Jesus, Paul, and David.